Dengying Formation: Hubei Province Members

-Traditionally, the Tianzhushan Member was considered to be the uppermost unit of the Dengying Formation.
-However, its small shelly fossils and Micrhystridium-like acritarchs are a shared characteristic with the Cambrian Yanjiahe Formation.
-The Kuanchuanpu Formation also is occasionally placed as a member of the Dengying Formation, however it is likely separate for the same reasons.
+Traditionally, the Tianzhushan Member was considered to be the uppermost unit of the Dengying Formation in Hubei.
+However, its small shelly fossils and Micrhystridium-like acritarchs are a shared characteristic with the Cambrian aged Yanjiahe Formation.

+Yunnan Province Members

+The formation can be found outcropping near the Fuxian Lake, and overlies the Lunasi Formation, whilst it underlies the Cambrian aged Zhujiaqing Formation.